jonkarrer/market_maker/README.md

   >
 ```

-- Remove header if user is in the register pages.
+- Remove header if user is in the dashboard.

 ```jsx
 function MyApp({ Component, pageProps, router }) {